j-mutter/intercom/README.md

 Usage
 =====

-Get many nodes around the office / world to run `./intercom.sh &`
+Get many nodes around the office / world to run `intercom &`

 To broadcast a message, use: